jagumiel/Zombie-Rising/README.md

 # Zombie-Rising
 Text adventure based on OOP and Java.
 The game has been written in Spanish language.

+## Game Introduction

+You are in a destroyed city.
+You don't know anything about what could have happened.
+Your goal is to find out the story and get out of Prypiat, a city infested with zombies.

+_Don't give them your brain, comrade!_

+**Adventure awaits you.**

 ## Folder Structure